GiovanniCardamone/fastify-autoroutes/docs/README.md

 ### Route definition

-Each route should be complaint to fastify route: [Method Specification](https://www.fastify.io/docs/latest/Routes/#full-declaration)
+Each route should be compliant to fastify route: [Method Specification](https://www.fastify.io/docs/latest/Routes/#full-declaration)

 the only exceptions is for `url` and `method` which are automatically mapped by project structure.